Willard Hackerman

 Willard Hackerman (October 6, 1918 – February 10, 2014) was an American businessman, long-time CEO of major construction firm Whiting-Turner, and philanthropist based in Baltimore, Maryland.

 Biography

 Willard Hackerman was president and CEO of The Whiting-Turner Contracting Company and a prominent Baltimore philanthropist.
-Hackerman grew up in Baltimore Maryland and attended the Baltimore Polytechnic Institute, a public high school known for its engineering program.
+Hackerman grew up in Baltimore and attended the Baltimore Polytechnic Institute, a public high school known for its engineering program.
 He graduated from the Johns Hopkins University, where he studied civil engineering.
 In 1938 he started his career at Whiting-Turner where he worked until his death in 2014.
 Upon his death the Baltimore Sun said that while he held no public office, he was as much a city father to Baltimore as any mayor or City Council member, delegate or senator.
 "Few, if any, have had a larger impact on the community."

 Hackerman was influential in politics, being close ally of Baltimore mayor and later Maryland governor William Shaefer.